Play is essential to a child’s development, but poorly

 less than eight years of age.

-bear a label indicating that they meet “ASTM F963.”
+Look for warnings regarding choking hazards on toys.
+Look for toys with a label indicating that they meet “ASTM F963.”
 This means that they comply

 with various safety standards and labeling requirements.
-The Consumer Product Safety Commission (CPSC) requires toys to meet these standards.

 Neither infants nor toddlers should be given toys or